w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 For example, assume reward is 100 DOTs.
 A validator may specify `validator_payment = 50 DOTs` and the remaining 50 DOTs would split between the validator and their nominators based on the portion of stakes they had.

-Rewards can be used the same account (controller) to keep accumulating the rewards or stash account (increasing the staked value/not increasing the staked value).
+Rewards can be used by the same account (controller) to keep accumulating the rewards or by the stash account (increasing the staked value/not increasing the staked value).
 Also, it is possible to top-up/withdraw partial bonded DOTs without having to complete un-stake everything.

 ## Inflation